romainratajczyk/Phase-Transitions-Metropolis-MCMC/README.md

 *Internship May 1 - July 31 2025*

 **TL;DR:** This repository contains the C++ implementation of my tailor-made Metropolis-Hastings MCMC algorithm.
-It explores complex magnetic phases in the geometrically frustrated triangular XY model (e.g., Spiral Spin Liquid phase).
+It explores topological phase transitions in the geometrically frustrated triangular XY model (e.g., nematic to Spiral Spin Liquid phase with rotation symmetry breaking).
 I successfully identified the topological BKT transition and provided strong numerical evidence for momentum vortices in triangular geometry in the thermodynamic limit.